Gradient Estimation with Discrete Stein Operators: Introduction

-The benefits of using Stein operators to construct discrete control variates are twofold.
-First, the operator structure permits us to learn control variates with a flexible functional form such as those parameterized by neural networks.
+The benefits of using Stein operators to construct discrete CVs are twofold.
+First, the operator structure permits us to learn CVs with a flexible functional form such as those parameterized by neural networks.
 Second, since our operators are derived from Markov chains on the discrete support, they naturally incorporate information from neighboring states of the process for variance reduction.

 We evaluate \method on 15 benchmark tasks, including training binary variational autoencoders (VAEs) with one or more stochastic layers.
 In most cases and with the same number of function evaluations, \method delivers lower variance and better training objectives than the state-of-the-art gradient estimators DisARM~\citep{disarm2020,yin2020}, ARMS~\citep{dimitrievzhou21}, Double CV~\citep{titsias2021double}, and RELAX~\citep{Grathwohl2018}.